 Researchers believe there are a number of different schemas; vertical (going up and down), enclosure (putting things inside other things), circular (going round and round), going over and under, going through.
 By going through these schemas, young children are equipping themselves with the knowledge and skills that lay the foundations for almost everything we do in later life, from writing to driving a car.

-Two.
+Two days.
 This is so children can settle and make bonds so they have an enjoyable time with us.

 1-3 for the under 2’s.
-1-4 for 2-3’s and 1-8 for over threes.
+1-5 for 2-3’s and 1-8 for over threes.